noscai/senior-fullstack-engineer-job-application/README.md

 - **Design**: User-friendly and responsive UI design.
 - **Usage of Libraries**: Effective use of `react-table` and `DndKit`.
 - **TypeScript Usage**: Proper use of TypeScript for type safety.
-- **Debounced Search**: Implementation of search with debounce and async simulation.
 - **Documentation**: Clear instructions and well-documented code.

 Good luck, and we look forward to reviewing your submission!